Neo-Cicada/Neo-Cicada/README.md

 I'm open to collaborations and discussions.
 If you have an interesting project or idea, feel free to reach out.
 Let's build something amazing together!

-## 🙏 Acknowledgments

-I would like to express my gratitude to the open-source community and the contributors behind the tools and libraries I've used in my projects.

-Thank you for visiting my GitHub! 🚀